 We conduct business both domestically and internationally and, as a result, one or more of our subsidiaries files income tax returns in U.S. federal, U.S. state and certain foreign jurisdictions.
 Accordingly, in the normal course of business, we are subject to examination by taxing authorities, primarily in Mexico and the United States.
-During our third quarter of fiscal 2016, our wholly owned subsidiary, Calavo de Mexico (CDM), received a written communication from the Ministry of Finance and Administration of the government of the State of Michoacan, Mexico (MFM) containing preliminary observations related to a 2011 tax audit of such subsidiary.
+During our third quarter of fiscal 2016, our wholly owned subsidiary, Calavo de Mexico (CDM), received a written communication from the Ministry of Finance and Administration of the government of the State of Michoacan, Mexico (MFM) containing preliminary observations related to a fiscal 2011 tax audit of such subsidiary.
 MFM's preliminary observations outline certain proposed adjustments primarily related to intercompany funding, deductions for services from certain vendors/suppliers and Value Added Tax (IVA).
 During the period from our fourth fiscal quarter of 2016 through our first fiscal quarter of 2019, we attempted to resolve our case with the MFM through working meetings attended by representatives of the MFM, CDM and PRODECON (Local Tax Ombudsman).
 However, we were unable to materially resolve our case with the MFM through the PRODECON process.

-As a result, in April 2019, the MFM issued a final tax assessment to CDM ("the 2011 Assessment") totaling approximately \$2.2 billion Mexican pesos (approx. \$114.4 million USD at October 31, 2019) related to Income Tax, Flat Rate Business Tax and Value Added Tax, corresponding to the fiscal 2011 tax audit.
+As a result, in April 2019, the MFM issued a final tax assessment to CDM (the "2011 Assessment") totaling approximately \$2.2 billion Mexican pesos (approx. \$103.5 million USD at October 31, 2020) related to Income Tax, Flat Rate Business Tax and Value Added Tax, corresponding to the fiscal 2011 tax audit.
 We have consulted with an internationally recognized tax advisor and continue to believe this tax assessment is without merit.
-Therefore, we filed an administrative appeal challenging the MFM's fiscal 2011 assessment on June 12, 2019.
+Therefore, we filed an administrative appeal challenging the MFM's year 2011 assessment on June 12, 2019.
 The filing of an administrative appeal in Mexico is a process in which the taxpayer appeals to a different office within the Mexican tax authorities, forcing the legal office within the MFM to rule on the matter.
 This process preserves the taxpayer's right to litigate in tax court if the administrative appeal process ends without a favorable or just resolution.
 Furthermore, in August 2018, we received a favorable ruling from Mexico's Federal Tax Administration Service, Servicio de Administracion Tributaria's (the "SAT") central legal department in Mexico City on another tax matter (see Note 15 regarding IVA refunds) indicating that they believe that our legal interpretation is accurate on a matter that is also central to the 2011 Assessment.
 We believe this recent ruling undermines the Assessment we received in April 2019.
-We believe we have the legal arguments and documentation to sustain the positions challenged by the MFM.